Frequently Asked Questions

 - Where do I send my transcripts?

-- How can I find out whether a course from a certain college transfers to APU, or whether it fulfills General Studies or major/minor requirements?
+- How can I find out whether a course from a certain college transfers to APU, or whether it fulfills General Education or major/minor requirements?

 - How do quarter units convert to semester units?